 Stop Hate UK supports people affected by all forms of hate crime and hate incidents.
 You can report a non-emergency hate crime online or call 0800 138 1625.

 Tell MAMA supports victims of anti-Muslim hate and monitors anti-Muslim incidents.
 If you think a non-emergency hate crime was an anti-Muslim incident, you can report it online.

 Citizens Advice in Barking and Dagenham runs a hate crime reporting service.
-You can report hate crime by phone on 020 8507 5969 or you can drop in to their office: Citizens Advice Barking and Dagenham, Barking Learning Centre, 2 Town Square, Barking IG11 7NB.
+You can report hate crime by phone on 0300 3309 038.
+For more information, please see the Citizens advice website.

 Victim Support gives emotional and practical help to those affected by crime.
 You can speak with an advisor using online chat or call the East London Victim Assessment and Referral Service on 0808 168 9291, option 2.

 Hate crime documents Toggle accordion

 Hate crime easy to read guide (PDF, 206.01 KB)

 Hate crime - horror story (PDF, 1.73 MB)

 Hate crime - word cloud poster (PDF, 80.49 KB)

 Hate crime and mental health (PDF, 510.88 KB)